The Department of Geological Sciences offers the following graduate degree programs:

 The department offers competitive financial support to graduate students in the form of assistantships, scholarships, and fellowships.
 For a complete list of opportunities, visit our Financial Support page.

-Before applying, students should read through the procedures for selection of graduate applicants by department faculty, found here.
+Before applying, students should contact a faculty member with whom they would like to conduct research with, and also read through the procedures for selection of graduate applicants by department faculty, found here.

 The application process is completed online through the UA Graduate School’s Electronic Application Center.